ngemily/532_report/src/tools.md

 Using autossh, I never dropped an ssh tunnel connection (as opposed to my team mates using Putty).
 The only times I lost a connection was when the remote went down.
-Droppend connections became a great source of annoyance to my teammates.
+Dropped connections became a great source of annoyance to my teammates.
 This was important to me because it  was one more source of workflow friction that I avoided easily.